focusOtter/appsync-cdk-cognito-fullstack/readme.md

 --------FRONTEND-------------------

 # Fetch Data from a DynamoDB Database with AWS Amplify

-> This repo is part of a fullstack application.
-The backend can be found [here](https://github.com/focusOtter/cdk-appsync-guests).

 Using a NextJS app with the [AWS Amplify JavaScript libraries](https://docs.amplify.aws/lib/q/platform/js/), we can hook into AWS resources.
 This frontend demonstrates hooking into an AppSync API that is protected with the an API Key.